wearekickback/kip/kips/kip-1.md

 When a user RSVP's to an event this is the new flow:

-1. User sends a transaction containing ETH to the event's deployed contract
+1. User calls `register()` on the event's deployed contract with enough ETH
 2. The event's contract forwards the ETH to the global `UserPot` contract
 3. The `UserPot` adds the event address to the list of events the user is attending - this data is stored in the `Storage` contract
 4. `UserPot` also calculates the amount of ETH withdrawable by the user (based on past event payouts owed to them) and records this number - also in the `Storage` contract